In-Memory Database Advantages

 How is in-memory data shared among multiple tasks?

 But the fastest way to share one database among multiple tasks is to run a single process with multiple threads, where each task is running in its own thread.
 This form of an application runs on one computer and allows each thread to access the database directly in local heap storage.
-It also circumvents the need to read unchanged database objects into local cache, because the original object can be viewed directly from the database memory.
+It also circumvents the need to read unchanged database objects into a local cache, because the original object can be viewed directly from the database memory.
 This is a very fast way to share a database in a multi-user mode.